This is the deprecated documentation for SIRIUS 5. For the most recent SIRIUS 6 documentation click here.

-SIRIUS 5 is out!
-Click here to view our video about new features and changes.
+SIRIUS 5 Click here to view our video about whats new.

 SIRIUS is a Java software for analyzing metabolites from tandem mass spectrometry data.
 It combines the analysis of isotope patterns in MS spectra with the analysis of fragmentation patterns in MS/MS spectra, and uses CSI:FingerID as a web service to search in molecular structure databases.
 Further it integrates CANOPUS for de novo compound class prediction.
 For getting started quickly see the quick-start guide or our book chapter on De Novo Molecular Formula Annotation and Structure Elucidation Using SIRIUS 4 (Preprint).